Arham-Aalam/Digital-Doorbeen/README.md

 # Digital Doorbeen
-## our minor project in 3rd year of engineering.
 ## An android app for getting real time object information through voice command and object detection

 # Watch Video here